mkbhuiyan96/cuny-global-search-bot/README.md

 This tool allows users to connect their Discord bot to the [CUNY Global Search](https://globalsearch.cuny.edu/CFGlobalSearchTool/search.jsp) system to monitor course availability.
 When a course status changes (e.g., from Open to Closed), interested users are automatically notified on Discord.

-This is an updated version of my original scraper.
-It now supports all CUNY schools and automatically determines the semester for scraping instead of having to hard-code these values.
+This updated version of my scraper now supports all CUNY schools and automatically determines the hidden semester codes for scraping instead of having to hard-code these values.

 ![Example](data/demo.png)